FahadSalamatRandhawa/learn-nextjs/stepxx_web3/step04_hardhat/step03_hardhat_deployment/README.md

 ### Deployment
-You can deploy your contract on any network with the follwing command
+You can deploy your contract on any network with the follwing command, we will deploy our previous contract and it has a balance by default<from the network>

-- `npx hardhat run <filePath> --network <network-name>`
+- `npx hardhat run <filePath> --network <network-name-fromconfigfile>`

 you also need need to add the network to your `hardhat.config` file, it should like something like this